Roasting pan

-A roasting pan is a piece of cookware used for roasting meat in an oven, either with or without vegetables or other ingredients.
+A roasting pan or dripping pan is a piece of cookware used for roasting meat in an oven, either with or without vegetables or other ingredients.
 A roasting pan may be used with a rack that sits inside the pan and lets the meat sit above the fat and juice drippings.

 A shallow roasting pan is normally used for roasting small cuts of meat, but large-size roasting pans are also used for cooking large poultry such as turkey or goose, or for larger cuts of meat.
 A deep roasting pan can hold vegetables and other ingredients that meat can sit on rather than a rack, letting the vegetables absorb the fat and juice from the meat while cooking.
 A deep roasting pan can also be used as a baking dish or basin, holding smaller baking dishes that must be surrounded by boiling water.

 Materials

 Roasting pans are made in various materials that offer different benefits: